 Perhaps the most exciting breakfast item on the market was the Pop-Tart.
-"So cool they're hot!" the commercials proclaimed; not only were these breakfast pastries delicious, they were also cool — a very important attribute for any meal.
+(1) the commercials proclaimed; not only were these breakfast pastries delicious, they were also _cool_ — a very important attribute for any meal.
 It was clear to me that being a cool member of my generation meant starting my day with something sugary as “part of this complete breakfast!,” because we all eat our sugary cereal with eggs, toast, orange juice, and a side of bacon.

 My mother, who had embraced the ’70s health-food trend from its beginning, was squarely in Camp Uncool Breakfast, which meant Cheerios (plain ones, not even Honey Nut), Grape-Nuts, and whole-wheat toast.
 Occasionally she would make granola from scratch so she could control how much sugar went into it (not very much).